gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Incubating class `TaskParameter` has been replaced with `TaskExecutionRequest`.
 - Incubating property `StartParameter.taskParameters` has been replaced with `StartParameter.taskRequests`.

+### IvyModuleDescriptor renamed to IvyModuleDescriptorSpec

+- Incubating class `IvyModuleDescriptor` has been renamed to `IvyModuleDescriptorSpec`

+### IvyModuleMetadata renamed to IvyModuleDescriptorSpec

+- Incubating class `IvyModuleMetadata` has been renamed to `IvyModuleDescriptor`
+- Incubating method `IvyModuleMetadata.getExtraInfo()` now returns Map<NamespaceId, String> instead of Map<String, String>

 ## External contributions